 Early Morning Wake Up & Exercise

 My regular day typically consists of waking up early (providing I haven’t been out the night before).
-I like to try and wake up at 7:00am-7:30 am and start the day with some exercise.
-I either go out for a jog or complete some push-ups, I’ve been working on a programme to build up to achieving 100 push-ups in one go (currently at 50).
+I like to try and wake up at 7:00 am-7:30 am and start the day with some exercise.
+I either go out for a jog or complete some push-ups, I’ve been working on a program to build up to achieving 100 push-ups in one go (currently at 50).

 The exercise helps to get the blood flowing, and I always feel more productive after exercise.

 After that, I grab some breakfast and fill out my Sweet Ass Journal.
 The Journal helps me to focus on what makes me happy, what I’m thankful for.
 It also gets my mind flowing as I write a list of ideas about a new topic in it every morning, and crucially it outlines my two goals for the day.

 I set just two goals to complete in the journal, that help me work towards my bigger 100-day goals.
 This is super productive.
 Rather than trying to work through a big list and never get to the bottom, I can set two meaningful actions to take which help me feel productive.